mkocaoglu/mkocaoglu.github.io/_pages/about.md

 News
 ======
+<span style="color:red"> New! </span> Our paper titled "Root Cause Analysis of Failures in Microservices through Causal Discovery" is accepted at NeurIPS'22.
+Preprint coming soon.

 <span style="color:red"> New! </span> Our paper titled "Entropic Causal Inference: Graph Identifiability" is accepted at ICML'22.
 Preprint coming soon.
 <!--- <span style="color:red"> New! </span> I am looking for PhD students to start in Fall-22, who are enthusiastic and motivated to do fundamental research in causal inference, causal discovery with applications in machine learning and reinforcement learning.
 Students from under-represented minorities are encouraged to apply. --->